 When the world at last took shape, we decided to leave, two wired individuals navigating their way across Berlin on the U-Bahn.
 At the station platforms trains juddered and roared in the early morning glare.
 They sounded like intros to songs.
 Every now and then I felt the presence of machines, and searching for them was unable to locate them.
 Everything ticked.
 Nearby commuters hid behind mobile phones and tablets.
 Time moved impossibly slow.
 And everything ticked.
 We are close to bionic ejaculation.
 We are close to spawning our future.

 At Liana’s we took a couple of sleeping pills and I went into Danny’s room to sleep.
 He was away in Switzerland.
-I stretched out on the mattress on the floor, my body still twitching, while Liana took the bed.
+I stretched out on the mattress on the floor, my body still twitching, and Liana took the bed.
 When I started to drift the MDMA would ripple me awake again.
 It was an unpleasant and dirty feeling.
 At some point I made it back to my room and slept all day and woke at sunset.
 I was tired.
 Confused.
 The world was beating some distant song.
 Then I smoked a cigarette.